neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 #### Reliability / Shop Proximity <a id="x3-reliability"></a>
 A common refrain on [r/vanmoof] is that you should be prepared to take it to the shop for tune-ups or troubleshooting.

-I've had to go in once because we transferred ownership of the bike between VanMoof accounts, and it ended up stuck in "EU mode" with a top speed of 20kph (instead of the US's 20mph).
-It was easy enough to fix in the shop, and I definitely endorse buying the theft+maintenance plan for peace of mind.
+I've had to go in once because we transferred ownership of the bike between VanMoof accounts, and it ended up stuck in "EU mode" (with a top speed of 20kph, instead of the US's 20mph).
+It was easy enough to fix in the shop.
+I've popped in a few times when I was in the neighborhood to have them try to make my brakes less squeaky (with mixed results), or just to top up my charge a bit.

 #### Shipping <a id="x3-shipping"></a>
 I've observed them to quote a 2-3mo timeframe for shipping, only to have the bike show up in a couple weeks!

-#### "Boost button" <a id="boost-button"></a>
-When you press or hold this button on the handlebar, the pedal assist is amplified for a few seconds.
-It's great for accelerating from a stop, or holding a line in traffic.

-It's one of my favorite features on all my ebikes; I've noticed I am an extra curteous rider on my VanMoof because stopping and starting again is no sweat, thanks to the boost button.

 #### Range <a id="vanmoof-range"></a>
 - I get ≈30mi to a charge, using the "boost button" liberally.